Sept 29, 2006 (Lightly revised July 6, 2012; checked Oct 10 2019)

 E-Coaching Tip 23: Strategies for Making Your Students’ Knowledge Visible

 Getting to know your students’ “state of knowledge” is an ongoing part of any teaching experience.
 Here are three learning experiences that you can use to elicit data showing students’ progress towards understanding core concepts and related content.

-Learning Suggestion 1: Developing a set of interview questions
+Strategy Suggestion 1: Developing a set of interview questions

-Learning Suggestion 2: Identifying Patterns, Relationships, and Linkages
+Strategy Suggestion 2: Identifying Patterns, Relationships, and Linkages

 - What do the ideas in _____(Chapter, reading, discussion, podcast, etc ____________ remind you of?
 What relationships are fundamental to these ideas?
 What patterns, if any, are you observing?
 Are these patterns or relationships present in other recent events, or work experiences?